mozilla/bedrock/docs/contentful.md

     is aliased to `master` - this will basically create a new 'branch' with the content currently in master.
--   In the Environment Aliases section of the main page, find [sandbox]{.title-ref} and click Change alias target, then select the `sandbox-XXXX-XX-XX` environment you just made.
+-   In the Environment Aliases section of the main page, find `sandbox` and click Change alias target, then select the `sandbox-XXXX-XX-XX` environment you just made.

 ## Which environment is connected to where?